-The Property Management Agreement is to run for an initial seven year term from 24 February 2006 and may be terminated thereafter on 12 months' notice by either party.
-The Agreement shall continue indefinitely after 24 February 2013 provided that the Company will not serve notice to Property Manager by 28 August 2012.
+The Property Management Agreement was to run for an initial seven year term from 24 February 2006.
+Since the Company did not serve notice to Property Manager by 28 August 2012, the Agreement continues indefinitely after 24 February 2013.
+Currently the Agreement may be terminated on 12 months' notice by either party.